aerickt/lapwing-for-beginners/src/Chapter-07.md

 ### Practice sentences
 1. can you say two?
 1. I paid for a can!
-1. I got a new car in the ice.
+1. I got a new car in the house.
-1. if you trade, can I pay for the rice?
+1. if you trade, can I pay for the place?

 #### Answers
 1. `K/U/SAEU/TWO/KW-PL`
 1. `EU/PAEUD/TP-R/AEU/K/TP-BG`
-1. `EU/TKPWOT/AEU/TPHU/KAR/TPH/-T/AOEUS/TP-PL`
+1. `EU/TKPWOT/AEU/TPHU/KAR/TPH/-T/HOUS/TP-PL`
-1. `TP/U/TRAEUD/KW-BG/K/EU/PAEU/TP-R/-T/RAOEUS/KW-PL`
+1. `TP/U/TRAEUD/KW-BG/K/EU/PAEU/TP-R/-T/PHRAEUS/KW-PL`

 ### Extra briefs